Prevent prompt injection

 As you already know, every LLM model is trained on a training set, so that mean it will be wrong if meet some unseen data, from that reason, preventing 100% prompt injection is extremely challenging.
 However, we can take some measures to minimize the risk of prompt injection attacks.

-- Post-Prompting: Just simple put main instruction without
+- Post-prompting: Just simple put main instruction without

 {{user_input}}